Survival Fishing Tin

 Survival Fishing Tin Contents

-• Yellow and red Mepps spinner with a silver spinner, triple hook
+Yellow and red Mepps spinner with a silver spinner, treble hooks

 Can You Fish With So Little?

 With this survival fishing tin, we have enough of a variety of fishing lures to catch the attention of whatever fish are nearby.
-Even military kits will often have less, sometimes as little as some hooks where you find your bait, such as worms.
+Even military kits will often have less, sometimes as little as some large hooks and you find your own bait, such as worms to use.

 Speaking of which, always carry a variety of fishing hooks.
 Small hooks can hook a bigger fish, but not the other way around.
 Even something as little as a sunfish looks like a big meal when you’re hungry.